Strategic Brief, Decision-Layer Architecture for Agentic AI

 Three eras of real assets software, illustrative

-ERA ONE ERP Compressing ERA TWO Analytics Commoditizing ERA THREE Agents Open, no incumbent STRUCTURAL ADVANTAGE TIME, COMPLEXITY OF THE CONSUMER ERP-era advantage Analytics-era advantage Substrate advantage (emerging) TODAY THE VOID, WHITE SPACE No incumbent owns the substrate layer for real assets Analytics displaces ERPs Agents displace analytics
+ERA ONE ERP Compressing ERA TWO Analytics Commoditizing ERA THREE Agents Open, no incumbent STRUCTURAL ADVANTAGE TIME, COMPLEXITY OF THE CONSUMER ERP-era advantage Analytics-era advantage Era Three advantage (emerging) TODAY THE VOID, WHITE SPACE No incumbent owns the foundation layer for real assets Analytics displaces ERPs Agents displace analytics

 ERP-era advantage